Shirikara/Proteomics-QC-Tracker/README.md

 ## **Running a test file**

 ---
-🎓 This project was written as part of the [Python course](https://github.com/szabgab/wis-python-course-2024-11) at the Weizmann Institute of Science.
+🎓 This project was written as part of the [Python course](https://github.com/szabgab/wis-python-course-2024-11) at the Weizmann Institute of Science taught by [Gábor Szabó](https://github.com/szabgab).